frankaemika/docs/source/franka_matlab/installation.rst

     franka_matlab_toolbox_install('franka matlab toolbox license number as a string',['fr3' or 'fer']);

-That's it the Franka Matlab Toolbox should be ready.
+That's it the Franka MATLAB® Toolbox should be ready.

 Get a glimpse of what the capabilities of the Toolbox are by navigating through the examples provided with the Toolbox: